teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > <hands-on-title> Visualise the Content of Poem One </hands-on-title>
 >
-> 1. Run {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
+> 1. Run {% icon workflow-run %} {% tool [Generate a word cloud](toolshed.g2.bx.psu.edu/repos/bgruening/wordcloud/wordcloud/1.9.4+galaxy2) %} with the following parameters:
 >    - {% icon param-file %} *"Input file"*: `5: Replace Text on data 3` (output of **Replace Text** {% icon tool %})
 >    - *"Do you want to select a special font?"*: `Use the default DroidSansMono font`
 >    - *"Color option"*: `Color`